Marc-Henning/datasciencecoursera/README.md

 # hello-world
-GitHub Tutorial
+## GitHub Tutorial

-some additional text
+This are the items to be adressed:
+* Markdown Syntax of \*.md-Files
+* creating a new branch and start a pull request

-and another line
+and so on

-Überall is a German word including the mutated vowel (Umlaut) Ü